Engineer-Led

 After burning out, I became a delivery lead — a role where I had no say in technical direction.
 I could only facilitate.
 It felt like a demotion.
 It turned out to be the best education of my career.

-I eventually moved to a well-funded startup building from scratch.
+I moved to a well-funded startup building everything from scratch.
 Everything moved faster than normal — like watching a timelapse of a flower opening.
 I could observe years of team dynamics compressed into months.
 And I saw, up close, the path to building an engineer-led company, along with every way to fall off it.

 The core tension was clear: you have to centralise decisions until you’ve built enough trust to diffuse them.
-The trap is getting stuck in centralise mode.
+The trap was getting stuck in centralise mode.
 The leadership were brilliant technical people — but they remained chief problem-solvers and protectors long after the team was ready for more.
 Investors, used to optimising established businesses, had little patience for the slower work of building distributed ownership.
 Annual restructures kept resetting the trust that made diffusion possible.

 Following this structure, engineers could grow into leading bigger initiatives.
 They raised their own one-pagers.
 They had a forum for prioritisation and planning.
 The principal wasn’t the bottleneck anymore.
 We built trust, stayed aligned, and became greater than the sum of our parts.